giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Common Labels

-- Deployments should have `app` label.
-This label should be a selector for number of replicas.
-- All Kubernetes object managed by an operator should be labeled with `giantswarm.io/managed-by` with value set to the operator repository name.
+- `app` - value should contain the name of the application.
+Should be applied to Deployments and Pods.
+This should be also used as replicas selector.
+- `giantswarm.io/cluster-id` - value should contain guest cluster ID which this object is part of.
+E.g. `giantswarm.io/cluster-id=eggs2`.
+- `giantswarm.io/customer-id` - value should contain guest cluster's customer
+  ID. `giantswarm.io/cluster-id=track-hunter`.
+- `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
+E.g. `giantswarm.io/managed-by=kvm-operator`.

 ## Naming

-- Operator specific labels should be prefixed with `OPERATOR_REPO.giantswarm.io/`.
-E.g. `kvm-operator.giantswarm.io/cluster-id`.
-- Operator specific annotations should be prefixed with `OPERATOR_REPO.giantswarm.io/`.
-E.g. `endpoint-operator.giantswarm.io/service`.
+- Operator specific annotations and labels should be prefixed with `OPERATOR_REPO.giantswarm.io/`.
+E.g.
+  `endpoint-operator.giantswarm.io/service`.